-Of Mice and Canapes
+Dead Mice and Canapes

 With four days to go until the lunch party, I was exhausted.
 I couldn't think straight, felt faint and my head hurt.
 Nothing for it but to soldier on.
-I fussed for hours over books and websites.
 A menu was decided, discussed and approved.
 Shopping and as much preparation as possible was done the day before.
 The morning of the event I got up at six and made two enormous strawberry sponges.
 For six and a half hours I slogged but was running out of time.
 I'd underestimated how long it would take to make so many tiny morsels.
 The salmon for the mini sandwiches was perfectly poached in tarragon, dill, stock and wine, the mini manchego, chorizo and green chilli pizzas were ready to go in the oven and seventy prawns were marinating alongside seventy pieces of mango in lime juice, chilli, ginger and coriander.
 The smoked salmon filling was prepared and ready, but the mini baked potatoes were not.
 Crudities needed chopping.
 I needed another hour but guests were arriving.
 The cavalry appeared in the form of a six foot Australian friend.
 She chopped while I threw canapés together and onto plates.

 Half an hour later it was done.
 The food was a success.
 Like a wraith I mingled as best I could.